crusher-dev/documentation/docs/reference/sql/latest-by.md

 `LATEST BY` finds the latest entry by timestamp for a given key or combination of keys as part of a [SELECT statement](/docs/reference/sql/select/).

-To find the latest values, QuestDB will search time series from the newest values to the oldest.
+To find the latest values, Crusher will search time series from the newest values to the oldest.

-- For single SYMBOL columns, QuestDB will know all distinct values upfront and stop once the latest entry has been found for each symbol value.
+- For single SYMBOL columns, Crusher will know all distinct values upfront and stop once the latest entry has been found for each symbol value.
-- For other field types, or multiple fields, QuestDB will scan the entire time series.
+- For other field types, or multiple fields, Crusher will scan the entire time series.
 Although scan is very fast this means the performance will degrade on hundreds of millions of records for non-symbol keys.